f-buisson/plushie-breathe-with-me/governance/TRANSITION_TO_COMMERCIAL_USE.md

 ---

-# 🔁 Transition to Commercial Use – Plushie – breathe with me
+# 🔁 Transition to Commercial Use
 This project is first released for research, education and open experimentation.
 For any **commercial exploitation**, please acquire the following licence: